bahmutov/cypress-workshop-basics/slides/02-adding-items/PITCHME.md

 ### 📚 You will learn

-- common commands for working with elements
+- the common commands for working with page elements
-- organizing test code using Mocha hooks
+- organizing the test code using Mocha hooks

-+++
+---

 ## What kind of tests?